Ketchikan, Alaska: The Greatest Place to Stand Among Totem Poles and Cedar Pole Culture

 Ketchikan, Alaska Fame

-A Top 100 Small Arts Community in USA
+- A Top 100 Small Arts Community in America

 An earthquake shook Anchorage in the central range of the Alaskan Gulf in mid-June 2011, but Ketchikan, named after an important local creek, is on the Southeast side of the state, reaching down toward the Queen Charlotte Islands of British Columbia.

 The creek is part of the Historic Creek Street District downtown and is on a two-hour walking tour of the city.
-A bridge across the creek takes visitors past the dance hall and former brothels of the Alaskan lumber and fishing settlement era and offers entertaining stories from guides.
+A bridge across the creek takes visitors past the dance hall and former brothels of the early Alaskan lumber and fishing settlement years and offers entertaining stories from guides.